hadenpike/Display-Text/README.md

 ## Usage

-This function is intended to be used in a pipeline.
+This cmdlet is intended to be used in a pipeline.
 It accepts the following parameters:
 * Text: The text to display.
 * Title: The title of the window.